pegasus-isi/pegasus-glidein/README.md

       -h HOURS  Number of hours to accept new jobs (defaults to 12) -w PATH   Use PATH as work directory.
 If not specified, \$TMP is used.
       -u URL    URL to a HTCondor tarball, if you do not want the default.

+## Whole vs shared nodes / Walltime

+The jobs should preferably be whole node jobs, with a wall time matching the glidein and the user workload.
+For example, if the workload has jobs that are a maximum 10 hours long, you can submit a job with a 24 hour walltime, with a glidein with -t 14.
+The glidein will accept jobs for 14 hours, and will then allow any jobs to finish for the maximum of 10 hours.

 ## Generate tokens